Some new Liouville type theorems for the 3D stationary magneto-micropolar fluid equations: Introduction

 then $u=\omega=b=0$.
 On the other hand, Chamorro et al. \cite{CLV} studied the following micropolar fluid equations with $\kappa\gg1$:

 and they proved $(u,\omega)=0$ if

 As mentioned in \cite{CLV}, $\kappa\gg1$ is a technical parameter, which is due to the limitation of the estimation methodology.

-Our goal of this paper is to establish Liouville type results for \eqref{equ1.1} and \eqref{equ1.3}, provided that $L^p$-norms of the velocity field $u$, the angular velocity $\omega$ and the magnetic field $b$ on the annuli $A_R$ satisfy some growth conditions at infinity.
-In the framework of an iterative argument, we make full use of the special structure of the equations and utilize a novel combination of two different interpolation inequalities (see the proofs of the key Lemmas \ref{Lemma2.4} and \ref{Lemma2.6}) to achieve our goal.
+Our goal of this paper is to establish Liouville type results for \eqref{equ1.1} and \eqref{equ1.3}, provided that $L^p$-norms of the velocity field $u$, the angular velocity $\omega$ and the magnetic field $b$ on the annuli $B_{2R}\backslash B_\frac{3R}{2}$ satisfy some growth conditions at infinity.
+In the framework of an iteration argument, we make full use of the special structure of the equations and utilize a novel combination of several different interpolation inequalities (see the proofs of the key Lemmas \ref{Lemma2.4} and \ref{Lemma2.6}) to achieve our goal.
+Furthermore, inspired by the works of \cite{CY25,ZZB25}, combining the energy method and some subtle ODE analysis, we succeed in relaxing the growth conditions on the velocity field and the magnetic field by logarithmic factors and obtain logarithmic improvement version of Liouville type theorems.
 Compared with the velocity field and the magnetic field, we raise the most relaxed restriction for the angular velocity.
-More precisely, we allow $L^q$-norm of the angular velocity on the annuli $A_R$ to grow polynomially at any degree.
-Our results significantly improve the results of Cho et al \cite{CNY25}, see Remark \ref{Rem1.4} for details.
-Besides, the requirement on the technical parameter $\kappa$ in \eqref{equ1.3} is reduced to $\kappa>\frac{1}{4}$.
+More precisely, we allow $L^q$-norm of the angular velocity on the annuli $B_{2R}\backslash B_\frac{3R}{2}$ to grow polynomially at any degree.
+Our results significantly improve the results of Cho et al. \cite{CNY25}, see Remark \ref{Rem1.4} for details.
+Besides, the requirement on the technical parameter $\kappa$ in \eqref{equ1.3} can be weakened to $\kappa>\frac{1}{4}$.

 In order to show our Liouville type results, we need to introduce some notations.
 Let $p'$ denote the conjugate exponent to $p$, i.e., $p'=\frac{p}{p-1}$.
 For simplicity, we denote